What metrics and KPIs do the experts use to measure UX effectiveness?

 • Usability (or ease of use)

-• Credibility (taking things like trust, value and consideration into account)
+• Credibility (taking things like trust, value, and consideration into account)

 Let’s take a deeper dive into these individual metrics, and we’ll see how they can help to form a bigger picture.

-Behavioural UX metrics
+Behavioral UX metrics

 Abandonment Rate